|

 I recommend taking a boat to the surrounding islands where you can visit fishing villages.

-Two diving schools offer diving in the Cham Islands: Cham Diving and Blue Coral.
-They also offer several activities on site such as beach barbecues and camping.
+They also offer several activities on-site such as beach barbecues and camping.

 Located a few kilometers from Hoi An, this village became famous when it was selected for a joint Korea-Vietnam art project.
 Since then, this village has attracted many tourists who come to admire the numerous murals hidden throughout the village.